mobiusml/gemlite/README.md

 ```
 Ensure that you have one JSON cache file per GPU model.
 When the cache is loaded, the kernels will skip autotuning, leading to a faster startup time.

-### Recent Highlights
-- **Major performance improvement**: especially on the A100 and H100.
-- **Flexible bitpacking**: use 8-bit packing for improved batched performance on the A100 and H100 with packed data.
-- **Autotune caching**: save/load the best autotune configs across all the kernels with a single line of code.
-- **Helper functions**: helper functions make it easier to get started, especially useful for dynamic quantization.
-- **New GEMV RevSplitK algorithm**: outperforms GEMM Split-K and GEMV for batch-size=1 with packed data.
-- **Channel-wise scaling**: Added support for channel-wise scaling for weights, activations, and both.
-- **Precision support**: Includes FP16 x Wn, FP8 x FP8, FP8 x Wn, INT8 x INT8 and INT8 x Wn.
-- **torch.compile() support**.

 ## Deep Dive